xdevplatform/twitter-streaming-framework/src/app/crypto/README.md

 node build/app/crypto --setup
 ```

-This will create the required tables in DynamoDB and setup the required streaming rules through the
+This will configure the required streaming rules through the Twitter API.
-Twitter API.

 ## Stream

-The following command will stream Tweets and coin prices into DynamoDB:
+The following command will stream Tweets and coin prices into the object store:

 ```bash
 node build/app/crypto --stream
 ```

-Let it run at least for a few minutes to get meaningful data into the database.
+Let it run at least for a few minutes to load meaningful.

 ### Explore